ummavi/ummavi.github.io/posts/introduction-to-reinforcement-learning.md

 Reinforcement Learning deals with problems where an agent needs to learn to interact with its environment through a number of actions and try to maximise the total reward it gets over time.
 The core of it lies in the fact that the agent is not taught what actions to take when but has to discover this on its own through its repeated interactions with the environment.
 This feels natural to us since it's an integral part of how humans or animals learn and much of the techniques developed are inspired by Psychology and Neuroscience.

 RL is **huge** right now.
-It's changing the world around us with Self-Driving Cars,[beating professional gamers at retro games](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html), [Doom!](https://www.cmu.edu/news/stories/archives/2016/september/AI-agent-survives-doom.html), beating world champions at games considered impossible for computers to solve just years ago ([Go](https://deepmind.com/research/alphago/), [Backgammon](https://en.wikipedia.org/wiki/TD-Gammon), [Chess](http://spawk.fish/)) , Quantitative Finance,[Making Data Centers more Energy Efficient](https://deepmind.com/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-40/), [Robotics](https://www.youtube.com/watch?v=QxQKI1O2ep0) and so much more.
+It's changing the world around us with Self-Driving Cars, [beating professional gamers at retro games](http://www.nature.com/nature/journal/v518/n7540/full/nature14236.html), [Doom!](https://www.cmu.edu/news/stories/archives/2016/september/AI-agent-survives-doom.html), beating world champions at games considered impossible for computers to solve just years ago ([Go](https://deepmind.com/research/alphago/), [Backgammon](https://en.wikipedia.org/wiki/TD-Gammon), [Chess](http://spawk.fish/)), Quantitative Finance,[Making Data Centers more Energy Efficient](https://deepmind.com/blog/deepmind-ai-reduces-google-data-centre-cooling-bill-40/), [Robotics](https://www.youtube.com/watch?v=QxQKI1O2ep0) and so much more.

 While most of the key concepts in Reinforcement Learning were decades ago, explosive success in Deep Learning has given a second wind to Reinforcement Learning and techniques combining them are often called Deep Reinforcement Learning.

-The goal of writing this introductory series of posts is to demonstrate how simple but powerful the key ideas in RL are and how easy it is to get an understanding of what the state of the art performing system as of last year was.
+The goal of writing this introductory series of posts is to show how simple but powerful the key ideas in RL are and how easy it is to get an understanding of what the state of the art performing system as of last year was.
 I'll make it a point to explain the math as simply and intuitively as I possibly can and luckily, a lot of the math behind RL is very easy to understand through visualization.
 Before I actually start with anything, I'd like to point out that if you'd like to know more about Reinforcement Learning, [Sutton & Barto's Book on RL](https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html) is very approachable even without too much background knowledge and considered a bible.
 I'll be using this book heavily throughout.
 I'll also be sticking to their notation since it's popular and will hopefully be easier to look things up from there when it's needed.

 # The Reinforcement Learning Problem